Canadian Armed Forces Personnel - Commissioned Officer

 There is currently no provincial legislation regulating this occupation in Alberta.

-Commissioned officers are employed by the Canadian Armed Forces.
+Commissioned officers work for the Canadian Armed Forces.
 Competition for officer training positions is keen.

-Promotions are based on time in rank, performance and the availability of positions.
-After completing the required term of service, officers may transfer their skills to related civilian occupations.
+Promotions are based on time in rank, performance, and the availability of positions.
+After completing the required term of service, officers may transfer their skills to related civilian occupatiions.

 This section shows the industries where the majority of people in this occupation work.
 The data is based on the 2016 Census.